 Most compost piles are located outdoors, and the most successful piles are going to break down properly with exposure to the elements: wind, rain and sun.
 If one of these elements is off balance (say, from the compost being placed in a shady location where it doesn’t get much heat from the sun), the contents of a pile can sit stagnant, growing smelly and soggy and feeding those anaerobic bacteria, rather than breaking down and decaying properly.
 A too-wet compost pile often resembles (in appearance and odor) one that isn’t getting enough oxygen.

 In addition to turning or “fluffing” the compost, make sure your pile is located in a spot that receives at least as much sun as your garden—6 to 8 hours per day is ideal.
-If the pile doesn’t get enough air circulation, include turning the pile as one of your new weekly chores and consider moving the pile’s location if it doesn’t get enough sun.
+If the pile doesn’t get enough air circulation, this can result in compost smell.
+So include turning the pile as one of your new weekly chores and consider moving the pile’s location if it doesn’t get enough sun.

 3. The Greens & Browns Are Off Balance